 Fear of the monstrous

-What is notable about this list is that monstrosity is almost always portrayed as masculine.
+What’s notable about this list is that monstrosity is almost always portrayed as masculine.
 What is monstrosity and why is it masculine?
 While some find death frightening, many welcome the opportunity to die with bravery, or at least dignity.
-What frightens us most is loss of dignity: ridicule, cowardice, sexual degradation.
+What frightens us most is loss of dignity: ridicule, cowardice, humiliation, sexual degradation.

 In patriarchal societies, the sexual degradation of women is the ultimate nightmare.
-It demonstrates that the men have failed to protect the women—and hence the bloodstock of the tribe—from its enemies.
+It demonstrates that the men have failed to protect the women—and hence the honour of the tribe—from their enemies.
 While it may seem far-fetched, this idea remains at the core—consciously or otherwise—of all conservative ideologies.

 Beyond the alien lifeforms and physical deformities so beloved of film’s early decades, at its core monstrosity is the shame of socially disapproved sex.
-This has historically taken many forms: sex across tribal or racial divides, between upper-class women and lower-class men, outside marriage, with more than one partner (jointly or severally), homophobia, anything other than the missionary position… The list is long but gradually being whittled down.
+This has historically taken many forms: homosexuality, sex across tribal or racial divides, between upper-class women and lower-class men, outside marriage, with more than one partner, anything other than the missionary position… The list is long but gradually being whittled down.

 The ultimate horror

 The foreground is given over to the title (ca-ching!) and to Rachel, a.k.a. the damsel in distress.
-Rachel assumes the same position as a submissive primate, her rear to the beast.
-Her skimpy dress rides up her thigh.
-A strap slips from one shoulder, hinting at nudity in an age when it couldn’t be put on screen without an outcry.
+Rachel assumes the same position as a submissive primate, rear end to the beast.
+Her skimpy is in girly pink, as if she’s fresh from ballet class.
+A strap slips from one shoulder, hinting at nudity in an age when it couldn’t be put on screen without outcry.

 Even more provocative is her look back over her bared shoulder, a mix of fear and curiosity.
 While the prospect of being ravaged by uncontained masculine energy is frightening enough, what is truly horrific—from a patriarchal perspective—is the thought that Rachel might enjoy a good romp.

-With the on-going march of female sexual empowerment—slut walks, the #freethenipple and #underboob Twitter campaigns—sexual shame is finally on the wane.
-It will be instructive to follow the impact of this on both the content and the popularity of the horror genre.
+With the ongoing march of female sexual empowerment—slut walks, the #freethenipple and #underboob Twitter campaigns—sexual shame is finally on the wane.
+It will be instructive to see the impact of this on both the content and popularity of the horror genre.